 Many years later, the founders of the Cooperative received a refund for their investment, called a capital credit.
 This was a return on their investment.
 That same philosophy still applies to the return of capital credits today.

 Many Delawareans don’t realize that we’re a not-for-profit utility.
 Every month you pay your bill, you are helping to finance, not just the purchase and production of power, but improvements to the system that keep the lights on.
 You are investing in YOUR Cooperative.
 Your immediate payback is in the form of increased reliability and affordable rates.

 After about 10 years, you begin seeing an even greater return on your investment in the form of a billing credit from your Cooperative.
-You don’t receive a refund the first few years you are a member because that wouldn’t be fair to the older members who have paid for the current system.
+You don’t receive a refund the first few years you are a member because that wouldn’t be fair to the earlier members who have paid for the current system.